Authentication

 Credentials File Configuration

-Section titled “Credentials File Configuration”By default, the Komodo SDK and CLI store and read credentials from ~/.komodo/credentials.
+Section titled “Credentials File Configuration”By default, the Komodo Development Kit (SDK and CLI) store and read credentials from ~/.komodo/credentials.
 You can customize this location by setting the KOMODO_CREDENTIALS_PATH environment variable.

 Default Location